eze-kiel/dir-scan/README.md

 -w <time>
     Waiting time between requests to avoid flood, in milliseconds

+-to <timeout>
+    Client timeout, in seconds
+    Default : 4
 ```
 You have to at least provide a target and a dictionnary file to make it work.